George Roupell

 Brigadier George Rowland Patrick Roupell, (7 April 1892 – 4 March 1974) was a senior officer in the British Army and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life and military career

 George Roupell was born into a military family; his father, Francis Frederick Fyler Roupell, having served with the British Army in the 70th Regiment and commanded the 1st Battalion, East Surrey Regiment from 1895 to 1899, and was promoted to colonel in 1901.
 George's father had married Edith Maria Bryden at Kingston in 1887.

-Roupell was educated at Rossall School and the Royal Military College, Sandhurst.
+Roupell was educated at Repton School, Rossall School and the Royal Military College, Sandhurst.
 He was commissioned into the East Surrey Regiment, his father's regiment, on 2 March 1912 and was appointed a lieutenant on 29 April 1914, shortly before the outbreak of the First World War.